 Day 1 UK - Reykjavik

-Meet your travelling companions at the airport today for your scheduled flight to Reykjavik.
+Today you make your way to the airport to meet your travelling companions for your scheduled flight to Reykjavik.
 On arrival, we will transfer you to your hotel where you'll stay for four nights.
 This evening, after you've settled into you room, get to know your fellow travellers as you join them for a welcome drink before dinner.

 Reykjavik is Iceland's vibrant capital.
 It boasts some intriguing buildings and a lively cultural scene with plenty of cosy cafés, galleries and museums.
 What's more, Iceland provides some of the best Northern Lights viewing conditions in the world, so if you're lucky you may see this natural phenomenon at some point during your holiday.
 It is also a destination that boasts an abundance of spectacular wildlife – there's a chance you might spot a whale from the shore, or see seabirds which nest along the coastline.